tru-ID/sim-card-auth-ios/Tutorial README.md

     endpoint.makeRequest(urlRequest: urlRequest, handler: handler) }
 ```
 This is very similar to the first method you defined, with a few differences.
-Note, that you are calling the endpoint with a extra `checkId` parameter, and this time it is a `GET` call.
+Note, that you are calling the endpoint with an extra `checkId` parameter, and this time it is a `GET` call.
 This method will get the results of the check performed.

 The third method we need to create is doing the heavy lifting using the **tru.Id** SDK.
 Let's create a  method called `requestSubscriberCheckURL(..)`: